 The answer to that question has been surprisingly relatable of late, with Hadid opting for a rotation of pulled-from-the-thrift store ’90s era vintage tees during her many outings in New York City.
 Yesterday it was a hot pink tee emblazoned with the titular character of the animated ’90s sci-fi series Aeon Flux (paired with a shrunken caridgan, low-rise wide-leg trousers and an oversized denim jacket).

 A week earlier it was a cropped Lauryn Hill band tee, also presumably from Hill’s ’90s heyday, with low-rise wide-leg jeans (are we noticing a pattern here?) and a silken yellow bomber jacket.
 Earlier in the month she wore a yellow Star Wars shirt (granted, this could technically be from the ’70s, but it’s more likely a nod to the disastrous prequel The Phantom Menace which came out in ’99, when Hadid was five), which she wore with matching yellow sweatpants.

 Hadid’s off-duty aesthetic has always veered toward a late-90s early-00s redux, leaning heavily on iconic vintage pieces from that era.
-In 2019 she wore a ’93 Vivienne Westwood printed corset that reportedly sells for more than $1,000 USD, and she’s popularised key Nineties and Noughties handbag styles in the past, like the Fendi baguette and Louis Vuitton’s top-handle micro bags.
+In 2019, she wore a ’93 Vivienne Westwood printed corset that reportedly sells for more than $1,000, and she’s popularized key nineties and noughties handbag styles in the past, like the Fendi baguette and Louis Vuitton’s top-handle micro bags.
 In August, she shared photos of herself trawling through a vintage store, presumably in Los Angeles (the city is notorious for great secondhand designer), from which she pulled a fantastic pair of ’90s-era Etro jeans.

 Stylish and sustainable?
 Ever a girl after our own hearts.